ChrisPenner/rasa/docs/Building-An-Extension.md

 └── LICENSE
 ```

 All extensions should be stored as a new module inside `Rasa.Ext`.
-Now we can go ahead and copy those functions we wrote inside `Main.hs` into our
+Now we can
+go ahead and copy those functions we wrote inside `Main.hs` into our new
-new `CopyPasta.hs` and add a module definition at the top.
+`CopyPasta.hs` and add a module definition at the top.
 We'll want to only
-export things we're okay with other people using, so how about we export a
+export things we're okay with other people using, so how about we export the
-`Action ()` which sets up the key-listener and also the `Copied` type so
+`addCopyListener` function which sets up a custom listener, and also the
-that users can write their own event listeners for it.
+`Copied` type so that users can write their own event listeners and unpack the
+string inside.
+We'll also pack up all of the setup for the key-listeners into a single
+Action which the user can put into their config.

 We'll end up with something like this: